Dhruminthkk/Mini-Projects-in-C/README.md

 Pin Authentication System to authenticate.

-Tic Tac Toe game developed in C programming language for console screen.
+Tic Tac Toe game developed in C programming language for console screen for two players.